How We Work

 Project Vetting and Criteria

-We screen our projects against a rigorous and comprehensive list of criteria.
-Among other considerations, these criteria help us evaluate the risks and advantages of any project, whether the project can reasonably be expected to scale up beyond an initial pilot, and whether the carbon removed or stored by the project can be verifiably measured.
+We screen the types of solutions that our scientific research and educational activities encourage against a rigorous and comprehensive list of criteria.
+Among other considerations, these criteria shape our analysis and evaluation of a potential technology’s risks, advantages, potential to scale, and whether the carbon to be removed or stored can be verifiably measured.

 Project Economics

-From the start, we evaluate projects to ensure they are scalable and can be deployed at low-cost.
+From the start, we undertake a rigorous analysis to evaluate potential projects to ensure they are scalable and can be deployed at low-cost.
 New projects and technologies are designed with economics considered from the outset.
-Carbon market analysis and carbon pricing projections are important components of this appraisal.
 We also review neglected technologies where changing market conditions might now allow for deployment.
+We publicize our findings.

 Project Life Cycle and Impact

-When reviewing and designing solutions, we consider ecological, human, and industrial systems.
+When analyzing and designing solutions, we consider ecological, human, and industrial systems.
 This work uses a full life cycle perspective, applying techno-economic, environmental, and social impact assessments.
-We prioritize engagement with community members where our solutions will be sited.
-Understanding the priorities of these stakeholders is key to the equitable implementation of climate solutions.

 How We Engage

-Efficient and transparent carbon markets are critical for scaling and implementing greenhouse gas reduction, removal, and storage.
-Our team engages with these nascent markets in several ways, including participation in integrity initiatives and project methodology reviews.
+Our team engages with these nascent markets in several ways, including participation in integrity initiatives and composing or reviewing project methodologies.

-We ensure that our projects' removals or reductions can be rigorously measured, reported, and verified — essential characteristics for high-quality credit generation.
-Our team also monitors developments in the voluntary carbon markets including major buyers, key suppliers, and emerging marketplaces.
+Our work helps ensure projects' removals or reductions can be rigorously measured, reported, and verified — essential characteristics for any market-based actors.
+Our team also monitors and educates on developments in the voluntary carbon markets including major buyers, key suppliers, and emerging marketplaces.

 Connecting Innovators with Practitioners

 Sometimes, the biggest breakthroughs come from having the right people around the table.
-Our team draws upon deep connections in the private sector, scientific, and investment communities to implement our projects.
+Our team draws upon deep connections in the private sector, scientific, and investment communities.

 Sponsored Research

-We sponsor research with leading experts in carbon containment, with a focus on unlocking scientific and technical knowledge that could reduce costs or expand scale of climate solutions.
+We sponsor research with leading experts in carbon containment, with a focus on unlocking scientific and technical knowledge that could reduce costs or scale of climate solutions.
+We also conduct research sponsored by others.

 As a mission-driven nonprofit organization, it is the policy of the Carbon Containment Lab to pay no more than 10 percent overhead fee to sponsored research projects being conducted by partners as directed by the Carbon Containment Lab (as of April 16, 2024).